 The Anaphylaxis Campaign is a patient group supporting all those at risk of severe allergies

-Fundraisers like Anaphylaxis Awareness Week and our membership programmes are our largest source of funding.
+Fundraisers like Anaphylaxis Awareness Week (including Orange Wig Day) and our membership programmes are our largest source of funding.
 We do not receive any government funding.
 We need your support to continue our campaigns and helpline.

 What your donations allow us to do:

 - Provide our national helpline, which offers bespoke support to people living with allergies.
 You can reach the helpline on 01252 542029.

 - Update our Knowledgebase articles and factsheets, keeping people informed on the different allergens and what to look out for.

 - Provide free online training for families, individuals and carers and tailored online training for healthcare professionals such as school nurses, first aid trainers, GP’s and Practice Nurses.

 - Work collaboratively with healthcare professionals, the food industry and the pharmaceutical industry to increase understanding of allergies.